vickyzhoujy/w22/_lab/lab08.md

 By the time you have completed this lab, you should be able to

-* Define a simple C++ class
+* Add a new method to declaration of a simple C++ class
-* Implement a simple C++ class definition
+* Add implementation of a new method to a simple C++ class definition
 * Test a simple C++ class implementation

-We assume you already know everything that was covered in Lab00, and we will not repeat instructions given there for basic operations.
-This assignment must be completed individually.

-# Step by Step Instructions

-# Goals of this lab

-The goal of this lab is get more practice with iterating through arrays and dynamically allocating memory.
-Continue to practice code tracing to reason about your code.
-We request that you DO NOT ask the staff to debug your code.
-They have been specifically instructed not to debug for you, rather to guide in the process.
+* Continue practicing with pre-written Makefiles

 # Step by Step Instructions